Japanese Sento Culture

 I visited Kaze-no-Yu Spa in mid-March 2019, my first visit in two years.
-That day I was very tired after driving through the Asagiri Highland and visiting many places, but I could entirely rejuvenate myself there, soaking in the outdoor bath and enjoying the scenery.
+That day I was very tired after driving through the Asagiri Highlands and visiting many places, but I could entirely rejuvenate myself there, soaking in the outdoor bath and enjoying the scenery.
 The staff were all very kind and cooperative, and the manager was gracious enough to have given me a permission to take photos inside the facility (with a staff member accompanying me) and put them on this website.

-Here I would like to explain about what we are expected to do at a typical Japanese Super Sento.
+Here I would like to explain about what we should do at a typical Japanese Super Sento.
 I am generalizing here, using the example of Kaze-no-Yu Spa, but these are the things that are common to almost all the Super Sento throughout Japan, though some details are different from facility to facility.

 First, we take off our shoes at the entrance of the facility and put them into a shoe locker.
 Then we hand over the locker key at the counter and pay the fee.
 Next, we need to be careful because the entrance to the bathes are separate for men and women.
 Nowadays konyoku (or mixed bathing) is not so common in Japan.
 Generally we can see which section we should go to by checking a kanji, or sometimes a hiragana, character written on the noren curtain at each entrance.